 Fastpacking is essentially the combination of ultralight backpacking and adventure running.
 Want to utilize your entire weekend by linking two 30-mile runs with a night out under the stars?
 Fastpacking.
 Want to push yourself to do a 100-mile thru-hike in only three days?
 Fastpacking.

-When fastpacking, you take the minimum equipment you’d need to spend the night safely in the wilderness and then hit the trail.
+When fastpacking, you take the minimum equipment needed to spend the night safely in the wilderness and then hit the trail.
 Run a little, hike a little, stop to hone your amateur naturalist skills, and then run and hike again.
 With a pack in the 15-pound range, running often isn’t very realistic, especially when moving over rough terrain.
 But if you can get your pack weight low enough — and a lightweight shelter like the Mountain Laurel Designs SoloMid XL can definitely help — you can have a bit of a pep in your step on the flats and when cruising downhill.
 The best ultralight tent will keep your pack light while sheltering you from the elements.

 Do I need a shelter for fastpacking?